godspeedelbow/blinksound/README.md

 The intialized module returns a function that can be called with one argument, title text.

 ```
-blinksound('New title');
+var blinkedAndSounded = blinksound('New title');
 ```

-The browser window/tab will play the provided sound once.
-It will blink until the title user focuses it.
+If the browser window/tab is active/focused, blink sound does not nothing and returns `false`.
+If it isn't active/focused, blinksound plays sound once, blink the title until the user focuses the window/tab and returns `true`.